alphagov/content-store/doc/content_item_fields.md

 The link types currently in use are:
  - `related`: for non-specific related items
+ - `available_translations`: available translations of this content item, ordered alphabetically by locale.
+For convenience, a link to this content item is included as well.
+This is automatically generated

 In the `storing` context, the items are UUID strings.